Omni's ideal transformer calculator is an easy tool that helps with a question: how does a transformer work?

 In an idealized picture, we disregard all potential losses and assume that all the magnetic field from the primary coil passes through the secondary coil.
 Then the only thing that matters is the ratio of the number of windings between the primary and secondary coil.
 This is because the strength of the magnetic field depends on the number of windings in the primary coil.
 The number of windings in the secondary coil determines the strength of the electromotive force.

 Ideal transformer calculator

-There is a second equation that relates the primary and secondary currents,
+There is a second equation that relates the primary and secondary currents:

-Ip [A]is the current at the primary coil.
+- — Voltage at the primary coil.

-This is a sign of the conservation of energy.
+This relationship is a sign of the conservation of energy.
 In a real transformer, due to losses, the power at the secondary coil will always be smaller than the power at the primary coil.